GrigoryTabachkov/Stick-Hero/README.md

-# Stick-Hero time killer game
+# Fun time-killer game with SuperMario bros main theme soundtrack

 Develop with pure JS and CocosCreator